segmentio/segment-docs/src/personas/computed-traits.md

 ![](images/1542074153487.png)

 ## Conditions

 All computed trait types support a common "Add Conditions" section.
 Conditions defined here restrict the messages considered when calculating the final value of the computed trait by looking at a property of the events.
 For example, you could limits events to only those where "price" is greater than 30.00 or where "page.url" contains "pricing".

-There are twelve different operators currently available.
+The following operators are available.
 - equals
-- not equals
+- not equals -
 - less than
 - greater than
 - less than or equal